Segmentation

 Brands that strive to be all things to all people struggle to maintain differentiation.
 Segmentation equips brands with organizational focus, drives audience targeting and activation decisions, and can serve as a powerful tool for innovation and brand expansion.

-Our Approach to Segmentation
+Our approach to segmentation

 Each of Langston’s modules gives us potential “ingredients” that we can use to identify and build segments.
 For example, the Screener and Respondent Characteristics modules shed light on important demographic and general attitudinal variables.
 The Category Engagement module surfaces how one does research within the category, which channels they purchase from, and what drives trust for them in brands.
 The Consumer Needs module illuminates what goals consumers are trying to accomplish – both in their daily lives and within your category.
 And the Funnel and Category Sizing modules give us insight into how consumers are spending money and with whom.